Explaining marketing attribution in today’s digital age

 What is marketing attribution?

-Marketing attribution is the process measurement of the value of each touchpoint in a customer journey relative to the total value of the customer engagement.
+Marketing attribution modeling involves the process measurement of the value of each touchpoint in a customer journey relative to the total value of the customer engagement.
 So whether a customer buys a $100 pair of shoes or is part of a multi-million-dollar complex sale, the goal of marketing attribution is the same: to help the company understand the value of each of the interactions through those engagements.
 Was it a digital ad, webinar, white paper, or an email that convinced them to purchase your product—or was it a combination of all these activities?

 It looks like they have abandoned their cart over time though, and so at a certain point in time, the marketing organization sends an abandoned cart email.
 The user clicks on that offer and makes a purchase.
 So how do we assign what should get the credit for the value of that purchase?
 Should we give it all to the abandoned cart email because if that didn’t happen, the purchase never would have occurred?
 Or do we assign it all to the display ad because that’s where the user clicked, and we never would have got to the abandoned cart unless the user clicked on that display ad?
 Or do we share credit equally to both of those areas?

 But what about the Google search?
 The user may have never even seen the display ad if they didn’t search for that type of product, so maybe there was some branding already done or, potentially, the SEO team had a very good high ranking that really helped that user click on the display ad by affirming their understanding of your brand.
-So trying to work out how we assign the credit for a purchase to all of these marketing activities is what marketing attribution is all about—and there are many types of marketing attribution.
+So trying to work out how we assign the credit for a purchase to all of these digital marketing efforts is what attribution is all about—and there are many types of attribution.

 The attribution challenge that we all have is which attribution model is best for you.
-If you have a look at some of these models, we can see that there are single-touch models and multi-touch models.
+If you have a look at some of these models, we can see that there are single-touch models and multi-channel models.

 In a single-touch model, we look at simple things like the first touch in a journey (that would be the Google search), or we look at the last touch (the abandoned-cart email), or we can look at stage-based single touch, so maybe the lead creation.
 So how did we get that lead into our e-commerce site?
 Well, that was by the display ad, so we give all the credit to the lead creation.
 Or maybe it was the opportunity, maybe it was the abandoned-cart email.

-Then we have multi-touch options, things like linear multi-touch where everything gets equal weighting or we provide weightings in certain stages.
+Then we have multi-touch options, things like linear attribution where everything gets equal weighting or we provide weightings in certain stages.
 We can also do that in a partial way or we look at time decay.
 We work backwards and say, “Well, the most recent things get more credit and the things further back in time get less credit.”

-So these are the various marketing attribution models that we have and can use —and there are many more and many different ways—but these are the most common.
+So these are the various attribution models that we have and can use —and there are many more and many different ways—but these are the most common.

 When selecting an attribution type within your organization, it’s really important that you choose the model that’s going to drive the behavior for your marketing team.
 If you are assigning a first-touch approach, then all of those top-of-funnel type activities are going to get all the credit and all the ROI, and so people are going to create more of those types of activities because that’s what you are measuring them on.
 Therefore, it’s really important to understand the behaviors that you want to drive with your marketers and also how you are measuring them.
 And using attribution models that will ultimately provide marketers with the insight of really what is working, but also helping them drive the behaviors of what’s actually working for our customers, what are our customers doing with this information, and really what’s driving the pipeline.
 And I think it’s really important that we look at those types of models and implement those so that we can really create a performance marketing engine.
 Thanks for stopping by and see you next Monday.